MikeHannon/tempRepo/211Bcrypt.md

 >>> print len(hashed)
 >>> exit()
 ```
-Play around in the python shell a bit!
+Play around in the Python shell a bit!